ArunNadda/HashiCorp-Certified-Vault-Associate-notes/What-is-Vault.md

-## what problems can it solve? - Use Cases.
+## What problems does it solve? - Use Cases.
 ### Key usecases of Vault ( There are multitude number of UseCases of vault)

 - At a bare minimum, Vault can be used for the storage of any secrets.